isralduke/warmup/_posts/2019-05-27-carousel-sliders-negative-results.md

 - Show the user your top-performing product or service.
 If you already have a winner among your offerings, promote it to the top, front, and center of your website.
 - Say something about any current sales or promotions.
 This hsow your organization to be active, current, and vibrant.
-- USe a hero layout to be proud of your organization’s value proposition.
+- Use a hero layout to be proud of your organization’s value proposition.
 Do you fast turn-arounds?
 Say it!
 - Feature a short video of your product or offering.
 Remember to let the user activate the video and give them controls to play or pause it.

 **Carousels to Consider**